 Finally, the book's supplement aims to teach a skill that often goes unacknowledged in constitutional law books (and courses): the application of the constitutional law rules handed down by the Supreme Court.
 Often, books simply present the canonical Supreme Court cases on a given topic, and leave it at that.
 This approach often leaves students unsure what the rules announced in those cases really mean in practice.
-This result is unfortunate: most students' constitutional law practice will mainly consist of convincing lower courts how to apply Supreme Court caselaw.
+This result is unfortunate: most students' constitutional law practice will mainly consist of convincing lower courts to apply Supreme Court precedent in particular ways.

-This book's supplement acknowledges this reality by providing appellate caselaw-usually quite recent caselaw-applying those rules.
-That caselaw is presented in several forms: standard excerpts from opinions, notes, and, most frequently, problems based on cases.
+This book's supplement acknowledges this reality by providing appellate caselaw - usually quite recent caselaw - applying those rules.
+(Hence the "applications" part of the title.)
+That caselaw is presented in several forms: excerpts from opinions, notes, and, most frequently, problems based on cases.
 In addition to helping students learn how lower courts apply Supreme Court rules (and thus how to best frame legal arguments about such applications), these materials remind them that the constitutional "law" governing a particular case or entity emanates not just from the Supreme Court, but from the federal circuit or even the state courts where that case is filed or that entity is located.
 Of course, the supplement also plays the more traditional role of providing information about the Supreme Court's most recent cases.
-This book aspires to be a helpful and easy-to-use learning tool.
-That philosophy informs the editing conventions it employs.